 - Lower rates of pay than in London

 - Some people don’t like the ‘impersonal’ and modern style of the city – which has no traditional ‘city centre’

 Specialist accountants Milton Keynes

 You can find SJD Accountancy Milton Keynes at Midsummer Boulevard, Milton Keynes, MK9 2RG.
-You can also contact our Milton Keynes office by clicking here.
+You can also contact our Milton Keynes office.

 Looking to find a contracting role?

 Our free guide to finding a contract will help you secure your next role.

 - Finding the right contract – Agencies or job boards?
 We’ve got you covered.

 - Seven secrets to optimising your income – From experience to presentation skills.

 - CV’s, e-CV’s and CV databases – How to make sure your CV is picked up.